Frontend Is Edge Computing

 A case I lived through

 We did it at the edge instead.
-The browser orchestrates roughly a thousand concurrent API calls across every region, applies adaptive throttling so the client doesn't get itself rate-limited, persists the results to local durable storage so the second visit is instant, progressively renders as regions respond so users see value in under a second, and gracefully degrades when specific regions are slow or unreachable.
-The product serves over a million customers a month.
-It has zero backend infrastructure cost, because there is no backend.
+The browser orchestrates on the order of a thousand concurrent API calls across every region, throttles itself so it doesn't trip the rate limiters, persists results to local durable storage so the second visit is instant, renders progressively as regions respond, and degrades quietly when a region is slow or unreachable.
+It runs at real scale and costs nothing to host, for the plain reason that there is nothing to host.
 The edge is the aggregation layer.

-That wasn't a frontend feature.
-That was a distributed system whose compute happens to live in JavaScript.
-And it works because we treated it that way — we designed it as we'd design any other edge-deployed service.
+It was a distributed system whose compute happened to live in JavaScript, and it worked because we designed it the way we'd design any other edge-deployed service.

 Why this matters for how we hire, staff, and build

-The fix isn't to make frontend engineers learn backend.
-It's to recognize that good frontend engineers are distributed systems engineers, and the work they're doing is systems work.
+This doesn't mean sending frontend engineers off to learn backend.
+Good frontend engineers already are distributed systems engineers, and the work they're doing is systems work.

 Where this series is going